vexip-ui/vexip-ui/docs/en-US/component/alert.md

 :::

-:::demo alert/title
+:::demo alert/carousel

-### With Title
+### Carousel Content

-When you need to add a brief summary to the alert, you can set the `title` prop or slot with the same name to add a title.
+This example shows how to make a carousel content in Alert with the Carousel component.

 :::